zzcczc/COMP0035-tutorials-2025/docs/week1/6-opt-computer_setup.md

-# Computer setup for COMP0035 and COMP0034
+# Appendix 1: Computer setup for COMP0035 and COMP0034

 You need a python coding environment with the following.